JordanDanielReyes/ncg/README.md

 > 9. Now, wait for it to install completely.
 > 10. Now you can type this command:
 >> `npm start`
->
-> 🎉 DONE! 🥳 You are now monitoring Shopify.
-Please report any issues in the issues tab.

-## Extra

-### Planned Additions
-* Filter for keywords
-* Support for user pinging based on keywords
-* Slack webhook support

-### Development

-This is really easy to edit if you are proficient in NodeJS.
-I encourage any devs to make a fork and add any features they would like.